 Calvin Sears is a writer from Ypsilanti, Michigan, who utilizes his off-kilter sense of humor to discuss all subjects, both serious and trivial, that matter to him.
 His short stories have been published in four volumes of the OMNIBUS and in a chapbook, I Rode My Yak to School, all published by 826michigan, a writing and tutoring center serving Ann Arbor, Ypsilanti, and Detroit, Michigan students.
 Sears has participated in their programs since he was a middle school student.

-Sears aspires to attend the University of Michigan - Ann Arbor and major in Economics with hopes to use that knowledge to help alleviate income inequality and improve economic development in his community and beyond.
+Sears aspires to attend the University of Michigan, Ann Arbor, and major in economics.
+He hopes to use the degree to help alleviate income inequality and improve economic development in his community and beyond.

 The world today has no shortage of problems to deal with– gun violence, nuclear diplomacy, countless acts of oppression against minority groups, corruption in politics, the list goes on.
 But when focusing endlessly on these large-scale issues, ones with many complex viewpoints and no easy solutions, which cause rage and fierce debate, we tend to ignore the small, surface-level issues that go on around us that could be relatively easy to avoid.
 Granted, this doesn’t mean that they’re not important, or else I wouldn’t be talking about them.
 One problem I notice around me is that teenagers are forced to grow up way too fast, causing issues in both their scholarly and personal lives.